CREATE YOUR FREE ACCOUNT

 As a shipper, it’s impossible to avoid a GRI.
-But there certainly are measures you can take to minimize its impact.
+But there are measures you can take to minimize its impact.
 By staying well-informed and planning your shipments with a GRI in mind, you can prevent your business from taking too big of a price shock.
-In this post, we help you understand the phenomenon of GRI and teach you how to best deal with it.

 A GRI is the average amount by which shipping carriers increase their tariff rates applied to base rates.
 It can greatly increase your shipping costs, especially if you’re handling large freight volumes.
 This usually occurs during the peak shipping season.

-GRIs are usually dictated by demand and supply - the building blocks of markets and global trade.
+GRIs are usually dictated by demand and supply - the building blocks of markets and global trade, and relate largely to trends and market stability, especially the relationship between low demand and shipping overcapacity.
 It usually happens once a year, assuming stable markets.
 But there have been years where GRIs were applied multiple times or sometimes, none at all.

-The international ocean freight is an extremely competitive industry, in which shipping carriers compete with each other for the best prices and routes.
+The international ocean freight industry is extremely competitive, in which shipping carriers compete with each other for the best prices and routes.
 When one carrier decides to lower its prices to offer a more attractive option, other carriers often follow suit.
 This trend continues until it hits the ground and the shipping lines decide to recover and raise prices.
 That’s when a GRI kicks in.

 Theoretically, GRIs can affect any geographical region, on both imports and exports.
 However, the trend in recent years has seen shipping lines apply more GRIs to imports originating from the Far East.